 Sharing with the world what you had for dinner won't hurt anyone, but sharing too much information about yourself could hurt you.
 It's easily done, and most of the time you won't even know until it's too late.
 Staying safe online is becoming increasingly important, but there are lots of things you can do to help.

-A strong password has a length of nine characters or more, with a mixture of upper and lower case letters, numbers and special characters.
-Ideally, chosen completely at random.
 Using weak passwords that can be easily compromised is a common cause of identity theft and other cyber crimes.
 Cyber criminals have tools that can generate and test millions of passwords combinations per hour.
 The use of a strong password will reduce the risk of you becoming a victim.